 While living in Sea Point in the late 1980s I developed a fascination for watching the lighthouse signal on Robben Island at night.
 My flat was on Beach Road facing Table Bay and the Atlantic Ocean.
-While looking out to sea I often thought of Nelson Mandela’s political imprisonment there for his opposition to apartheid.
+While looking out to sea I often thought of Nelson Mandela and his imprisonment there for political activism and opposition to apartheid.

 Built in 1864 the lighthouse is on the highest point of the island – Minto Hill.
 It’s the only South African lighthouse that uses a flashing instead of revolving signal light.
 The light is visible for 24 nautical miles.
 The name Robben Island (Robbeneiland in Afrikaans) means “seal island”.
 It’s a flat oval-shaped island about 2 miles long and 1 mile wide.
 The Dutch settlers were the first to use Robben Island as a prison but British colonists later used it for that purpose as well.